FutureProofHomes/Documentation/docs/voice-pipeline.md

 ## Setting up your Satellite one to talk and listen

 Now that your device is recognized by Home Assistant, you'll want to breathe some life into in so it can hearwhat you say and respsond to your commands.
-That involves a few steps to get it configured.
+That involves a few steps to get a basic Voice Pipleline installed that can recognize basic Home Assistant command like "Turn on the bedroom light".
+For more advanced interactions, see Advanced Pipelines.

 !!! note
     This guide assumes you already have the ESPHome Add-On installed.
 If not, then install ESPHome first and come back to this guide and continue.
 Satellite1 uses ESPHome for all its configuration.